Bamir Topi

-Bamir Myrteza Topi (/sq/; born 24 April 1957) is an Albanian diplomat and politician who served as President of Albania from 2007 to 2012.
+Bamir Myrteza Topi (Note: /sq/) (born 24 April 1957) is an Albanian diplomat and politician who served as President of Albania from 2007 to 2012.

 Topi was the honorary president of the Albanian football club KF Tirana from 2005 to 2007.
 In September 2012, Topi became the leader of the New Democratic Spirit party.

 Early life, education and career

-Bamir Myrteza Topi was born in Tirana, Albania on the 24th of April 1957 to Riza Topi and Haxhire Karapici.
+Bamir Myrteza Topi was born in Tirana, Albania on the 24th of April 1957, to Riza Topi and Haxhire Karapici.
 Bamir comes from a Tirana family from his father's and mother's side.
 His family are of the Muslim faith in origin.
 On his father’s side he comes from the Topi family, which he hypothesises descend from the noble Thopia family.

 On his mother’s side, he comes from the Karapici family, which makes him a relative of Adem Karapici and Artan Karapici.
 He has mentioned how his great grandfather owned the Karapici mosque which was located in Skanderbeg Square, Tirana before it was demolished in 1929.
 Bamir graduated from the Agricultural University of Tirana in veterinary studies and earned a PhD degree in the same field.
 In 1984, he was appointed a Scientific Researcher at the Institute of Veterinary Scientific Researches until 1995.
 During the 1987-90 period, he attended post-graduate studies in Italy in the field of Molecular Biology.

-After his return from Italy, Topi was appointed Director of the Food Safety and Veterinary Institute, a position he held until the end of 1995.
-Alongside his work as Scientific Researcher, Topi has carried out a dense academic activity in preparing the educational curricula of the Toxicology and Pharmacology subjects for the students and postgraduates of the Veterinary Medicine Faculty.
-At the same time, he was also a lecturer in these subjects for about a decade.
+After returning from Italy, Topi served as Director of the Food Safety and Veterinary Institute until the end of 1995.

 He was first elected as a member of the Albanian Parliament in 1996 and was appointed Minister of Agriculture and Food where he served until 1997.
 He was elected to three mandates in the Assembly of Albania as a candidate of Democratic Party of Albania.
-In two terms, Topi led the Parliamentary Group of the Democratic Party in the Assembly.
+In two terms, Topi led the Parliamentary Group of the Democratic Party in the Assembly and was Deputy Chairman of the Democratic Party.
 He has been elected vice-chairman of the Democratic Party of Albania, which is led by Sali Berisha.

-Topi has been distinguished and widely hailed as a politician of a moderated profile, as very active in resolving the crisis between the ruling majority and opposition and as a protagonist of political agreements and various parliamentary initiatives.